oneapi-src/oneDNN/doc/programming_model/data_types.md

   flag and always round to nearest tie-even and flush denormals to zero.

-### Intel(R) Processor Graphics and Xe architecture-based Graphics
+### Intel(R) Processor Graphics and Xe Architecture graphics

 Intel Processor Graphics provides hardware acceleration for fp32 and fp16 arithmetic.
-Xe architecture-based Graphics additionally provides acceleration for int8 arithmetic (both signed and unsigned).
+Xe Architecture graphics additionally provides acceleration for int8 arithmetic (both signed and unsigned).
 Implementations for the bf16 data type are functional only and do not currently provide performance benefits.